 - 1. The President of the Republic is in every case elected for 5 years, with the right to be reelected only once. - 2.
+The mandate expires on the same date, of the same month of the fifth year from the date the President of the Republic takes his oath.
+The mandate of the President is extended only in case of war, and for as long as the war continues.

+- Name/structure of executive(s)

+- Minimum age of head of stateEligibility for head of state

+- Head of state selection

+Head of state term length Head of state term limits

-The procedure for the election of the President begins no later than 30 days before the end of the previous presidential mandate. - 3.
+- Scheduling of elections - God or other deitiesOaths to abide by constitution - 2/1.
+The procedure for the election of the President begins not later than 60 days before the termination of the preceding presidential mandate.
+When the presidential mandate terminates during the six months preceding the end of the mandate of the existing Assembly, the procedure for the election of the President starts no later than 60 days prior to the termination of the mandate of the Assembly. - 3.
 The President begins his duties after he takes the oath before the Assembly, but not before the mandate of the President who is leaving has been completed.
-The President takes this oath:

-"I swear that I will obey the Constitution and laws of the country, I will respect the rights and freedoms of citizens, I will protect the independence of the Republic, and I will serve the general interest and the progress of the Albanian People."
-The President may add: "So help me God!"

-4. A President who resigns before the end of his mandate may not be a candidate in the presidential election that takes place after his resignation.
+The President takes this oath: "I swear that I will obey the Constitution and laws of the country, I will respect the rights and freedoms of citizens, I will protect the independence of the Republic, and I will serve the general interest and the progress of the Albanian People."
+The President may add: "So help me God!" - 4.
+A President who resigns before the end of his mandate may not be a candidate in the presidential election that takes place after his resignation.